Your SaaS positioning is the reason why you are losing money

 Every SaaS company should be able to define its positioning in one sentence.

-It’s clear, it’s easily compehensible, and your audience will never find itself wondering “what does this company do exactly?”
+It’s clear, it’s easily comprehensible and your audience will never find itself wondering “what does this company do exactly?”

-By keeping your positioning in mind, you will be able to communicate and market effectively, to stay on brand in every business decision you make, and in every product improvement you implement.
+By keeping your positioning in mind, you will be able to communicate and market effectively as well as stay on brand in every business decision you make and in every product improvement you implement.
 Your SaaS product positioning is your North Star. ⭐

 Now, to avoid any confusion, let’s make things clear right away.